modehnal/GNOMETerminalAutomation/article/presentation_article.md

 The result of the behave run you saw above is given to the console in the `pretty` format, which is a `Standard colourised pretty formatter`.
 Behave has quite a lot of formatters to use.
 These formatters are built-in and can be chosen from to get the resulted data in a lot of formats ready to be used for various purposes.

-Unfortunately none of them are really useful to the extent of what we need in terms of reporting the result and debugging if something goes wrong.
+Unfortunately none of them is really useful to the extent of what we need in terms of reporting the result and debugging if something goes wrong.

 New formatter can be added as a module to the behave.
-We provide the formatter as a python module available from `pypi` https://pypi.org/project/behave-html-pretty-formatter/.
+We provide the formatter as a Python module available from `pypi` https://pypi.org/project/behave-html-pretty-formatter/.

 All that remains is to connect the module to the behave so that behave can use the new formatter.
 And this is done in the `behave.ini` file you saw in our project structure.
 Once the `behave.ini` file has the configuration of the `behave-html-pretty-formatter` it will be seen by behave and can now be used when running the behave.